 At each Annual Meeting of Shareholders the Company submits the executive compensation disclosed in the proxy statement for that meeting to the shareholders for their approval on an advisory basis.
 The Committee and the Board of Directors review and give consideration to that vote in determining future executive compensation policies and decisions.
-At the Company's last Annual Meeting in February 2015, the shareholders strongly supported the current compensation program, with over 90% of the shares represented at that meeting voting to approve the executives' compensation.
+At the Company's last Annual Meeting in February 2016, the shareholders strongly supported the current compensation program, with over 95% of the shares voting on the Say-on-Pay proposal voting to approve the executives' compensation.